The King's Quest Companion

-The King's Quest Companion is a book by Peter Spear that serves as both hint book/walkthrough and contained complete novelization of each of the games in the King's Quest series by the original Sierra On-Line company.
-The first three editions were published by Silicon Valley Books, and fourth editions by McGraw Hill Osborne.
-The novelization for KQ6 was written by a guest writer, Eluki Bes Shahar.
+The King's Quest Companion is a book by Peter Spear that serves as both a hint book/walkthrough and a complete novelization of each of the games in the King's Quest series by the original Sierra On-Line company.
+Silicon Valley Books published the first three editions, and the fourth edition by Osborne/McGraw-Hill.
+The novelization for KQ6 was written by a guest writer, eluki bes shahar.

-Roberta Williams had some influence (though how much is unknown) and praised the books, as well as supplied to the author about the games stories.
+Roberta Williams had some influence (though how much is unknown) and praised the books, as well as supplied the author with information about the games' stories.